-This measure calculates personnel cost per $1,000 revenue to perform the process "manage and process adjustments/deductions," which consists of creating and providing funds for necessary adjustments and deductions, including all expenses that were required for the business at certain point in time.
-Personnel cost refers to employee salaries/wages, bonuses, benefits, etc. This measure is part of a set of Cost Effectiveness measures that help companies understand all cost expenditures related to the "manage and process adjustments/deductions" process.
+This measure calculates personnel cost per process full-time equivalent (FTE) employee to perform the process "perform planning/budgeting/forecasting," which involves developing periodic plans, budgets, and forecasts to enable achievement of organizational performance goals.
+Personnel cost refers to employee salaries/wages, bonuses, benefits, etc. This measure is part of a set of Cost Effectiveness measures that help companies understand all cost expenditures related to the process "perform planning/budgeting/forecasting."

 Personnel cost is the cost associated with personnel compensation and fringe benefits of employees (i.e., those classified as FTEs which includes both full-time and salaried/hourly employees) contributing to each respective process.
 Personnel cost should include all of the following costs.